jmewes/reminder/README.md

 # Reminder

 The purpose of this tools is to have a very quick and easy way for setting reminders.
-It can be used, e.g. for setting reminders for work breaks or setting a time box for Twitter surfing.
+It can be used, e.g. for setting reminders for work breaks or setting a time box for Internet surfing.

 ## Dependencies